RiccardoBianc/QueryAGT/README.md

     exit ;;

+## Tutorial for the interactive mode

-For instance, the following command declares G1 and G2 as global types and P, P1 and Q as processes.
+The first command declares G1 and G2 as global types and P, P1 and Q as processes.
+The syntax for entities is analogous to the syntax in [1].